fgpv-vpgf/fgpv-vpgf/docs/user/details_templating.md

 These are plain Javascript functions of the form
 ```
-function(*data*){
+function(*data*, *lang*){
     //...use data
     return *objectMadeFromData*
 }
 ```

 The function should expect the data in the form of a string, and whatever your function returns will be given to you on `self.layer` to use in your template.
+The current language code is passed to the parser function as the second argument and is also avaialbe on the scope as `self.lang`.